-This article is about a book, its written by Joan Sangster.
+This article is about a book.
 This article is written on social conditions of women.
-The name of the book that this article is written about is.
-“The Other Women’s Movement: Workplace Justice and Social Rights in Modern America, by Dorothy Sue Cobble.
-This article is nonfiction.
-It is found on the Faulkner University Library website.
-This article explains the chapters of the book “The Other Women’s Movement”.
-This is an important article because the reader or student can learn about the history in the field of labor such as the labor movement and women’s movement.
-This article is written in English Language.
-It had a few grammar and spelling errors.
-I probably wouldn’t recommend this article for a student.
-Because the article is nonfiction.
-When doing an assignment, I would prefer to use something that has more facts.
+The name of the book that this article is written about is The Other Women’s Movement: Workplace Justice and Social Rights in Modern America, by Dorothy Sue Cobble.
+This article points out that feminist historians need to look at female leadership differently.
+The article highlights several points about workplace justice for women.
+This article provides a compelling look women activists whose contributions have been marginalized to date in women.
+This article is clearly written.
+I would use this article in writing.
+I would also recommend this article for students because of its content concerning social rights and workplace justice.
+I think that the material in this article can be used for writing literature reviews in this class.

 Sweetman, Caroline.
-"1.
-Women and Rights."
-Women and Rights, pp. 8-64.
+Women and Rights.
+Oxfam Publishing, United Kingdom, Press, 1996.

 This is a book written by Caroline Sweetman.
-This book is published in the United Kingdom, written in English.
-The language is very easy to understand.
-It is a very short paperback book that consist of only 72 pages.
-Caroline is the Editor of Oxfam’s international journal Gender & Development.
-She has over 25 years of experience with this organization as a researcher and a writer.
-This book focus on the gender issues and rights of women.
-The book is about the history of human rights legislation, women refugees, violence against women, disabled women rights, and much more.
-This book is a good resource book for students and readers.
+Sweetman is the editor of Gender and Development.
+The author is well known, she has over twenty years of experience in writing.
+This book focuses on the gender issues and rights of women.
+The book is about the history of human rights legislation, women refugees, violence against women, disabled women rights, and the importance of providing training and information to allow women to claim their rights.
+This book will help students explore their roots.
+This book shows critical examination in its chapters, including the legal background and the empowerment of women to claim human rights.
 This book is rated very high from its readers.
-I will strongly recommend this article to students.
-I enjoy reading Caroline’s newsletters from Oxfam Publishing.
-It’s a credible website.
-I suggest students read this book along with visiting the Oxfam website for future information regarding women rights for a writing of history assignment.
+I will strongly recommend this book for writing literature reviews in this class.

-The Bible.
-New International Version, Colorado Springs, Colorado.
-1989.
-Print.
-28 June 2017.
+The Holy Bible, New International Version.
+Colorado Springs, Colorado, 1989.

 This is The Bible/The Good Book.
 It is the New International Version.
 This book was written by the Committee on Bible Translation.
 The CBT was formed in 1965.
 This Bible is written in English.
-It’s very easy to translate.
+It’s very easy to read and translate.
 It’s the world’s most read modern English bible.
 More than 400 million copies of this Bible have been sold.
 This Bible has a Table of Contents.
 The books of the Bible are in alphabetical order, preface to the New International Version, Chapters and scriptures of the bible, Concordance, Introduction, abbreviations, and maps.
 These are important parts of the Bible.
-This Bible is accurate and credible because it has been updated.
-Once a year CBT meets with the NIV charter.
-It demands constant updates to the development of text of this Bible.
-I suggest that students refer to this Bible for future writing assignments.
+The Bible is inspiring and life changing.
+I will use scriptures from both the Old & New Testaments in writing my literature review for this class.

+Wow, you have been doing some reading but you are not getting what an annotation is.
+Please go back and work through the material in Module 2.
+Also, go back to Module 1 and review MLA 8 formatting.